raspberrypilearning/3D-scene/en/step_3.md

 --- /task ---

 --- task ---
 Add a backdrop of your choice.
 Don't worry too much as you can change it at any time as you develop your idea.

+**NEW SECTION AND COLLAPSE
+Note: objects which are already drawn onto a Backdrop cannot be individually programmed.
+Choose a simple backdrop with just a few or no objects drawn on it or design your own background.
+This will give you more freedom as you go on to develop your project by animating your scenery.**

+--- collapse ---
+---

+title: Design your own background

+---

+--- /collapse ---

 Below are some examples of **How to …** You can use these if you need a reminder, or to understand blocks in more detail.

 [[[generic-scratch3-backdrop-from-library]]]